 - To establish another means by which teachers can connect with students in significant ways

 - At the beginning of each academic year, every faculty member who chooses to participate will submit to the committee the titles of two books that he or she wishes to sponsor.
-(Please note that none of the works submitted should appear in the St. Anne’s-Belfield School curriculum.)
+(Please note: none of the works submitted should appear in the St. Anne’s-Belfield School curriculum.)

-- Students may also suggest books they would like to read.
-All they would need to do is find a faculty member willing to sponsor the discussion.
+- Students may also suggest books they would like to read and ask a faculty member to sponsor the discussion.